vinh-nguyen-code/Random-password-Scrimba/README.md

 - Generate random passwords when the user clicks the button
 - Each password should be 15 characters long

+I have continued with these stretch goals:
+- Add the possibility to set password length between 8 and 15 characters
+- Add "copy" functions when clicking on the generated passwords

 ### Links

 - Live Site: [DEMO](https://vinh-nguyen-code.github.io/Random-password-Scrimba/)